ShortFox/Discrete-Banana-Man/README.md

     `cd Discrete-Banana-Man/python`
     `pip install .`
-    `python setup.py install`

     **Windows Users:** When installing the required dependencies, you may receive an error when trying to install "torch."
-If that is the case, then install pytorch manually.
+If that is the case, then install pytorch manually, and then run `pip install .` again.
 Note that pytorch version 0.4.0 is required:

     `conda install pytorch=0.4.0 -c pytorch`